Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 - Nebraska's games this year have hit the over on two of six set point totals (33.3%).

-- Nebraska is 3-2 against the spread and 3-3 overall this season when the team scores more than 19.6 points.
+- Nebraska is 3-2 against the spread and 3-3 overall this season when the team puts up more than 19.6 points.

-- When Nebraska piles up over 307.8 yards, the team is 4-2 against the spread and 3-4 overall.
+- Nebraska is 4-2 against the spread and 3-4 overall when the team amasses more than 307.8 yards.

-- This year, the Cornhuskers have turned the ball over nine times, while the Golden Gophers have forced nine.
+- The Cornhuskers have nine giveaways this season, while the Golden Gophers have nine takeaways .

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.